k21971/EvilHack/doc/evilhack-changelog.md

 - Initial preparation for new version (0.7.1)
 - Centaurs can be knights
 - Revamp corpse revival via zombie death, zombie illness timer
+- Zombies can dig themselves out if buried